1 Kosovo police officer killed and 1 wounded in an attack in the north, raising tensions with Serbia | Law-Order

 - Kosovo

-Kosovo's prime minister on Sunday said one police officer was killed and another wounded in an attack he blamed on support from neighbouring Serbia, raising the prospect of increased tensions between the two former war foes at a delicate moment in their European Union-facilitated dialogue to normalise ties.
+Kosovo's prime minister on Sunday said one police officer was killed and another wounded in an attack he blamed on support from neighbouring Serbia, increasing tensions between the two former war foes at a delicate moment in their European Union-facilitated dialogue to normalize ties.

-Prime Minister Albin Kurti said “masked professionals armed with heavy weapons” opened fire on a police patrol in the village of Banjska, Leposavic, 55 kilometres (35 miles) north of the capital Pristina at 3 am (01:00 GMT), killing one officer and injuring another, whose condition is not life-threatening.
+Prime Minister Albin Kurti said “masked professionals armed with heavy weapons” opened fire on a police patrol in the village of Banjska, Leposavic, 55 kilometers (35 miles) north of the capital Pristina at 3 am (01:00 GMT), killing one officer.
+Another officer was injured but his condition is not life-threatening.

-Kosovo police said two trucks with no licence plates had blocked a bridge at the entrance of the village.

 Police managed to push back the attack and take two injured police officers at the hospital in southern Mitrovica.